Tudat/tudat/tutorials/tudatFeatures/propagationSetup/propagatorSettings.rst

 Similarly to the :class:`IntegratorSettings` discussed in :ref:`tudatFeaturesIntegratorSettings`, various derived classes are used to implement different settings:

+.. class:: PropagatorSettings

+   Base class from which the other settings classes described below are derived.

 .. class:: TranslationalStatePropagatorSettings

     This class implements the framework required to propagate the translation state of a body.
 The constructor of this derived class is overloaded allowing two types of termination conditions: